estnltk/gap-test/README.md

 The corpus pre-processing, including sentence and word tokenization, has been performed using the estnltk toolkit [2].

 ## Sentence file
-Using the pre-processed corpus we created ten sentence files of 7K random sentences.
+From the pre-processed corpus we sampled 7K random sentences of 4-16 words.
 In each sentence we then marked one random word as a gap.

-Based on the frequency of a gap-word, we generated four test sets for each sentence file, so that each test set contains only gap-words falling into a certain frequency range.
+Based on the frequency of a gap-word, we generated four versions of test sets, so that each test set contains only gap-words falling into a certain frequency range.
 We define the following frequency groups:

 1. all words of any frequency
-2. frequent words (frequency 0.0001-0.001)
+2. frequent words (frequency 0.00001-0.0001)
-3. words with an infrequent (frequency 0.00001-0.0001) inflectional form and a frequent base form
+3. words with an infrequent (frequency less than 0.00001) inflectional form and a frequent base form
 4. words with an infrequent inflectional form and an infrequent base form.

-Altogether, the test suite contains 40 (10 samples X 4 frequency groups) test files.
-Each file contains one sentence per line.
+A test file contains one sentence per line.
 The words in a sentence are lowercased and space delimited.
 Each line starts with a number which denotes a zero-based word-offset of a gap word in the sentence (the gap word itself is not removed from the sentence).